 October 2-3, 2021: Elite Stroke Mechanics – Catch & Kick Camp – Save when you purchase multiple sessions for one or more swimmers!

 Highly skilled competitive swimmers will improve their stroke technique in all four strokes by breaking each down into the most important parts: the CATCH and the KICK.
 Session sizes are limited to no more than 20 participants to ensure the highest level learning experience!
-This camp will be led by elite clinician Giles Smith!
+This camp will be led by elite clinicians Giles Smith and Kendall Dawson!

 Saturday, October 2: Participants will focus on the “catch” which is the most important part of the pulling motion in each stroke.

 Sunday, October 3: Swimmers will cover each stroke’s distinct kicking technique for maximum speed and efficiency.